Scifabric/pybossa/doc/install.rst

 ====================

 PyBossa comes with a Cache system that it is enabled by default.
-PyBossa uses a Redis_ server to cache some objects like applications, statistics, etc. The system uses the Sentinel_ feature of Redis_, so you can have several master/slave nodes configured with Sentinel_, and your PyBossa server will use them "automagically".
+PyBossa uses a Redis_ server to cache some objects like projects, statistics, etc. The system uses the Sentinel_ feature of Redis_, so you can have several master/slave nodes configured with Sentinel_, and your PyBossa server will use them "automagically".